NyakoFox/ved-vlib/README.md

 ## How do I use it?

 - Download a release on the sidebar
-- Extract the `.zip` file
-- Put the new folder in your plugins path
+- Put the downloaded `playtesting.zip` in your plugins path
 - Open Ved
 - Click yes when it asks if you want to download VVVVVV
+- Wait for it to tell you it's done
 - Playtesting should now work!

 ## How do I update VVVVVV?